-When You Might Need A Lawyer
+When You Might Need a Special Education Lawyer

 - Complexity of the case.
 The more complicated your case is, the more likely it is that you could benefit from some legal advice.
-A dispute involving complicated placement and service issues, for example, might require the special knowledge and experience of an attorney.
+A dispute involving complicated placement and services issues, for example, might require the special knowledge and experience of an attorney.

 - Your time and energy.
 If you work full time, are a single parent, or have a difficult schedule, you may want someone else to take charge.
 On the other hand, if you have the time and energy to represent yourself and your child, hiring an attorney may not be necessary.

 - Your budget.
 Attorneys aren't cheap, and the expense may limit your ability to hire a lawyer.